 You can use a brush to paint your pinecones, but we dipped ours in a jar filled with paint, using our (plastic-glove-covered!) hands to push the paint into some of the nooks and crannies.

-Finish off your pinecones by scenting with cedar oil.
+Optional: finish off your pinecones by scenting them with cedar oil.
 Toss in a bag with about 10 drops of cedar oil (or whatever scent you prefer).